Shoalwater Bay Military Training Area: Heritage listing

 The high diversity of landscape types, the steep climatic gradient, and place's location near the junction of the Central Mackay Coast, Brigalow Belt Northern and Brigalow Belt South biogeographic regions accounts for the high numbers of plant, animal and fish species and sub-species that are at, or near, their known southern or northern distribution limits.
 The place is the northern limit of the wallum wet heath community and is within the transition zone between the tropics and sub-tropics.
 Shoalwater Bay thus provides important habitat for many species that are regionally endemic and supports the view that the place is a refugium that has allowed the survival of plants and animals that were far more widespread in the evolutionary past.
 The place is habitat for the Byfield fern (Bowenia serrulata), a cycad and one of two species in this genus.
 Cycads are an ancient group of plants that have considerable evolutionary significance.

 Two hundred and twenty-two species of birds and twenty-three species of bats have been recorded in the place, which represents thirty-two percent and thirty-five percent, respectively, of the total number of Australian species.
 Two species of sheath-tail bats and four species of wattled bats exemplify the unusually high degree of species co-occurrence that occurs within the place.
 The place also has comparatively high mammal, macropod and reptile diversity.

-The extensive areas of mangroves, seagrass, mud and saltflats are important for maintaining significant regional populations of threatened species of the dugong Dugong dugong, the green turtle (Chelonia mydas), the hawksbill turtle (Eretmochelys imbricata), and the loggerhead turtle (Caretta caretta).
+The extensive areas of mangroves, seagrass, mud and saltflats are important for maintaining significant regional populations of threatened species of the dugong (Dugong dugon), the green turtle (Chelonia mydas), the hawksbill turtle (Eretmochelys imbricata), and the loggerhead turtle (Caretta caretta).
 The seagrass beds are the most diverse for seagrass species on the central Queensland coast.
 The seagrass beds are an important food source for the dugong and green turtle.

 The tidal mudflats of the Shoalwater Bay Military Training Area are also important feeding habitat for migratory waders.
 Flocks of up to 3000 individuals have been recorded, indicating that the place is important in contributing to the ecological diversity of the region.
 The place also supports the largest breeding colony of pelicans on the East Australian coast.

 The high degree of integrity and landscape diversity of the terrestrial and estuarine environments in Shoalwater Bay Military Training Area, together with its steep climatic gradients, combine to form a place that is a significant benchmark area for scientific research.
 CSIRO has established twenty permanent reference sites within the place with research yielding information with important implications for the management of land in eastern Australia.
 Research has included studies into marine processes and benchmark monitoring of marine animals; geomorphological and pedological studies to help understand the natural processes of dune formation; ecological studies into progressive and retrogressive succession of plant communities; fire ecology; the effects of rainfall, topographic and other gradients on the distribution of vegetation; and, the interaction of climate, geology, soils and vegetation.